-Specifically, this is a three-track granting cycle that solicits proposals on the following diseases belonging to the NBIA current classification:
+Specifically, this is a two-track granting cycle that solicits proposals on the following diseases belonging to the NBIA current classification:

-Budget may be up to € 40,000 for a one-year project, including indirect costs, if applicable.
+Budget for MPAN may be up to € 90,000 for a two-year project, including indirect costs, if applicable.
 Indirect costs are allowed up to a maximum of 10%.

-Proposals must clearly describe the added value and the impact on disease understanding or on development of treatments for PKAN, BPAN or MPAN, and have clear aims achievable within one year.
+Proposals must clearly describe the added value and the impact on disease understanding or on development of treatments for BPAN or MPAN, and have clear aims achievable within the specific grant period.
 A well-defined and feasible project timeline must be presented, including milestones and contingency plans.
 A strategy to secure subsequent funding must also be presented.

 Studies such as those on the natural history of disease that require access to relevant, well-characterized patient populations or suitable biomaterial collections must participate in entering data in the International NBIA Patient Registry and collaborate with the Biobank where applicable.
 A statement agreeing to this requirement must be included in the application.

-Each proposal will receive a score and the proposals falling above the funding threshold (i.e. fundable projects) will be evaluated by the Lay Review Board (LRB) that comprises NBIA family members recommended by each of the funding partners.
-The LRB will choose those that best suit the scope of the Call and the vision of the families from the fundable proposals for each of the three diseases.
+Each proposal will receive a score and the proposals falling above the funding threshold (i.e. fundable projects) will be evaluated by the Lay Review Board (LRB) that is comprised of representatives from NBIA family community who are nominated by each of the funding partners.
+The LRB will choose those that best suit the scope of the Call and the vision of the families from the fundable proposals for each of the two diseases.

 All applicants will receive written feedback at the end of the evaluation process.